kstrafe/Cxy/documentation/rationale.md

     @     // Dereferences a pointer to a variable

 This is interesting because this would deprecate C-like non-operations like `!!` .
-In C, this operation would mean to NOT twice, which is non-sensical.
+In C, this operation would mean to NOT twice, which is nonsensical.
 I think C might've had the idea that, since ! is a unary operator, that it would not be useful to force groupings of symbols to mean something else.
 This needs to be conveyed clearly to anyone using the language.
 Symbols are always grouper